 At that point, I realized I was close to one of Havana’s most well-known attractions, el Hotél Nacional de Cuba.
 I was able to brazenly walk in and feast my eyes on views of the luxurious locale, walking down to the restaurant, cafeteria, and then outside to the pool area and oasis-like garden overlooking the Caribbean Sea.
 I ordered a pizza (surprisingly tasty but undercooked) and a drink here.
 (When paying for the pizza, I realized I had almost no more Cuban pesos, so I asked the cashier if I could pay in Euros.
 She quickly calculated the exchange, at about 25 pesos to the Euro.
 I demurred, saying I could get 85 pesos elsewhere.
 Seeming to mull it over for a minute, she then proposed to exchange at a rate of 80 pesos, and paid this out of her own pocket book.)

 After lounging for about an hour out on the expansive patio, surrounded by wealthy international patrons, I became frustrated that I was unable to get any wi-fi signal.
 I walked out the hotel with three slices left of my pizza in a take-out box, which I soon gave to an apparently homeless and impoverished man.
 I marveled at the juxtaposition of disparate individuals I had encountered that morning.
+Near the hotel, I was startled to see a mature tree blocking a well-trod sidewalk.
+I immediately recognized it as an apt metaphor for Cuba, something like this:

 My next destination was to a shop in the Habana Vieja district which was said to sell pet supply items.
 I had to take a taxi and the driver soon confided in me that he was former military intelligence officer.
 “I know about every U.S. military base,” he claimed, and recited the names of some.
 “But if anyone ever found out I was telling you this, I could go to jail!”
 I promised to keep his secret and told him I also used to be in military intelligence as well, with the U.S. Army.
 With that quick bond of friendship, we arrived, was let out at the entrance to the area, which I had visited some days before to attend a photo exposition.